-The Tortilla and Chilango brands are synonymous with an energetic, vibrant culture and great value for money.
-They embrace fast-growing sector trends (including eating out, healthy eating, provenance, ethnic cuisine and delivery) across a variety of locations, with a unique, popular product, a broad customer base and an effective multichannel marketing strategy.
-Our customisable offer and scalable central infrastructure enable us to successfully adapt to a wide range of locations and formats.
+The Tortilla and Chilango brands are synonymous with an energetic, vibrant culture, and with providing a great value-for-money proposition.
+They embrace fast-growing sector trends (including eating out, healthy eating, provenance, ethnic cuisine, delivery) across a variety of locations, through a differentiated product offering which is popular with a broad customer base, and a clearly defined multi-channel marketing strategy.
+It benefits from flexible site locations and formats, and a scalable central infrastructure.